Concept Paper · v15 Web Edition · April 2026

 The detachment process has two important characteristics that refine the idealized picture:

 Velocity-dependent smearing.
 Particles born with different ratios of perpendicular to parallel velocity detach at different field strengths.
-Low-\(v_\perp\) particles (born nearly parallel to the axis) have small Larmor radii and remain adiabatic deeper into the expansion, achieving excellent collimation.
-High-\(v_\perp\) particles detach earlier at lower effective mirror ratios.
+Low-v⊥ particles (born nearly parallel to the axis) have small Larmor radii and remain adiabatic deeper into the expansion, achieving excellent collimation.
+High-v⊥ particles detach earlier at lower effective mirror ratios.
 The exhaust angular distribution is therefore smeared: a superposition of well-collimated and less-well-collimated populations.
 For an initially isotropic distribution, this smearing degrades the directional efficiency below the idealized single-particle estimate.

 Both effects reduce the directional efficiency from the idealized adiabatic prediction but do not eliminate the collimation advantage.
 The net effect is to bound the realistic directional efficiency to approximately 0.70–0.90, compared to the idealized 0.90–0.95 from the simple mirror formula.